paypronl/woocommerce-payments-plugin/README.md

 You can find your product ID at 'Webshop Koppelen'.

 ## Contributing
 If you want to contribute to this project you can fork the repository.
 Create a new branch, add your feature and create a pull request.
-We will look at the
+We will look at your request and determine if we want to add it.

-## Licentie
+## License
 [MIT license](http://opensource.org/licenses/MIT)